 Gravity conveyors can be straight, curved, or spiral.
-With no power required, gravity conveyors are the least expensive type of conveyor but offers the lowest ability to control the flow of products.
+With no power required, gravity conveyors are the least expensive type of conveyor but offer the lowest ability to control the flow of products.

 Gravity conveyors are ideal for staging in order fulfillment areas, truck off-loading, and assembly areas.